42wim/matterbridge/README.md

 ## config
 ### matterbridge
-matterbridge looks for matterbridge.conf in current directory.
+matterbridge looks for matterbridge.conf in current directory. (use -conf to specify another file)

 Look at matterbridge.conf.sample for an example